 Describe: Provide a detailed account or description of an idea or topic or provide a sequence on how a series of things happened.

-Discuss: present key points and possible interpretations on an idea or topic.
+Discuss: Present key points and possible interpretations of an idea or topic.
 Investigate and examine them while giving reasons in favor of the idea or against then draw a conclusion.

-Examine: Discuss critically the essential elements of a topic.
+Examine: Discuss the essential elements of a topic critically.

 Interpret: Clarify or explain the meaning and significance of a certain subject or object.

-Justify: Provide valid reasons on why you accept a particular conclusion or interpretation.
+Justify: Provide valid reasons for why you accept a particular conclusion or interpretation.

 Outline: Describe the main ideas of a topic or provide an overview of its structure and parts.

 Prove: Demonstrate the true state of an idea by providing irrefutable evidence.